 The Fort Bend Parkway opened August 30, 2004 to approximately 6,000 commuters taking advantage of their new travel option.
-The Authority is currently constructing the second segment of the Fort Bend Parkway, from State Highway 6 to Sienna Parkway.
+The Authority's expansion of the system includes: ongoing construction of the second segment of the Fort Bend Parkway, from State Highway 6 to Sienna Parkway; and extension of the Westpark Tollway further west to Fulshear.
 The first segment of the Fort Bend Westpark Tollway was completed on August 10, 2005, and is located in the Houston metropolitan area of southeast Texas.